 Following on from Question (1) – Why are we doing this, the key difference in B2C and B2B Podcasts is your measure of success, the Podcast Metrics.

-Again, the McKinsey Future of Asia Podcast is a useful example.
-It’s a B2B podcast that speaks to partners, clients, employees, potential employees, and governments.
-The tone, language, and content are geared towards an educated business audience, and it’s used to demonstrate the company’s position on issues and promote their Future of Asia research.
+A B2B podcast speaks to partners, clients, employees, potential employees, and governments.
+The tone, language, and content is geared towards an educated business audience, and it’s used to demonstrate the company’s position on issues and promote agendas.

 While the B2C podcast, We Are Netflix, strikes an entirely different tone that is suitable for fans and potential employees, content creators, and partners.

 Growing a podcast audience is a marathon and not a sprint.
 It takes time to build up the content and goodwill to generate a buzz in a crowded market.
 Some of the top-rated podcasts took years to realize their potential fully, so if you go into this expecting overnight success, you should prepare yourself for disappointment.